You are here

 NCCEH field inquiries are based on a real or hypothetical situation related to an environmental health problem.
 A field inquiry uses a question format to offer context and background to the problem, knowledge to assess the situation and concludes with an approach to solve the problem.

 Primary inquiry: A citizen’s group reported that putrid smells were occurring daily from a local commercial compost facility located in a suburban area of the city.
 The local public health agency was contacted to provide information to answer the following questions: What types of contaminants are potentially emitted in air from commercial composting facilities?
-What causes odours associated with...View Full Article
+What causes odours associated...View Full Article